Wound care center in San Jose, California

 - Health insurance card

-- List of current medications your are taking
+- List of current medications you are taking

 During this visit, you will undergo a thorough diagnostic evaluation to identify the type of wound you have and any underlying conditions that may prevent healing.
 Your diagnostic exam may involve: